isomerpages/govtech-im8/_ssp/High Risk Cloud CII.md

 ---
 The High-Risk Cloud CII System Security Plan template includes Level 0 and Level 1 baseline controls that are recommended as the default controls for high-risk cloud CII systems.
 Agencies are to customise this template to create their own system-specific System Security Plan or use it as a default System Security Plan.

+CII Owners are reminded to inform Cybersecurity Agency Singapore (CSA) prior to the migration to Cloud and the creation of an High-Risk Cloud CII SSP.

 ## System Characteristics

 - **Name:** High-Risk Cloud System